 If you have mobility issues, please consider asking your friends, family and neighbours to sometimes help with taking the person you care for outside for a while.
 Sometimes, the people around you want to help but don’t know how.
 You might find that by suggesting they take the person out for a short walk, or simply for a sit down elsewhere, that they are glad to be of help.

-In this video, Paulette Winchester-Jones provides some tips about developing good habits at bedtime.
+In this video, Paulette Winchester-Joseph provides some tips about developing good habits at bedtime.

 Establishing good habits: food and drink

 The food and drink a person with dementia consumes can have an impact upon their sleep pattern.
 Try to watch what they eat and drink throughout the day to see what makes a difference.
 You could try:

 eating heavier meals at lunch time rather than during the evening

 reducing any caffeine and alcohol intake the person with dementia has